jomorlier/HADA_MathBasics/README.md

 Part 2 you will discover the world of spectral analysis with 11 questions (already solved, your job is to play with the scripts) ( approx 1 hour)

-To start download the repo on your computer and launch matlab
+To start download the repo on your computer and launch matlab  (open mlx files please)

 Here's how to download the repo: